Mohamad Isa: CEO of PERMIRI

 Japan officially surrendered on 15 August 1945, and Indonesia declared its independence two days later.
 On the morning of 23 August 1945, Adnan Kapau Gani held a meeting to discuss the post-independence government of South Sumatra.
 Mohamad Isa, who attended the meeting, held office as the head of the oil and mining affairs in South Sumatra.
-In his capacity as the head of the oil and mining affairs, Mohamad Isa was appointed as the CEO of PERMIRI (Perusahaan Minyak Republik Indonesia, Oil Company of the Republic of Indonesia).
+In his capacity as the head of the oil and mining affairs, Mohamad Isa was appointed the CEO of PERMIRI (Perusahaan Minyak Republik Indonesia, Oil Company of the Republic of Indonesia).
 PERMIRI was the first oil company in Indonesia that was managed by Indonesians.
 PERMIRI was established by Adnan Kapau Gani and operated leftover oil refineries in South Sumatra, which was previously owned by NIAM (Nederlansch Indie Aardolie Maatschappij) and BPM (Bataafsche Petroleum Maatschappij), both of which were Dutch East Indies era oil companies.
 Mohamad Isa's main task as the CEO was to repair the oil refineries in Plaju (previously owned by BPM) and Gerong River (previously owned by NIAM).
 Both refineries suffered heavy damages due to the bombing campaign conducted by the Allies in 1944.

 Mohamad Isa's first instruction as the CEO was to establish a small oil refinery facility in Kenten.
 The oil refinery facility in this area was supplied by oil pipelines around the region.
 Soon after, branches of PERMIRI was established in Prabumulih and Pendopo.
 PERMIRI's oil refineries were maintained by students from the Oil Engineering School in Plaju.

 PERMIRI later constructed oil refineries in Kenali Asam, Jambi.
 The oil refineries in Kenali Asam became the first in Indonesia to produce jet fuel.
 An experiment for the usage of Kenali Asam jet fuel was conducted in March 1948, when an Indonesian owned Avro Anson landed in Jambi for refueling.
 The experiment succeeded as the plane managed to fly without any technical difficulties.
 Since then, Kenali Asam jet fuel was exported to other refueling sites in Indonesia.

 Under Mohamad Isa's instruction, PERMIRI expanded to other oil sites in South Sumatra.
 PERMIRI established oil refineries in Prabumulih, Keluang, Angit River, Banyuasin, Tanjung Enim, Pendopo, and Talang Akar.
 However, following the commencement of Operation Product, Mohamad Isa instructed PERMIRI employees to destroy the oil refineries to prevent the Dutch from using it.